-There were only two Hatters listed in the directory James Kincaid and Lee Henry both based in Francis Street.
-According to Archiseek.com they refer to this painting
+There were two ‘Hatters’ also listed in the directory, James Kincaid and Lee Henry both based in Francis Street.

-The images show a turf Cutter with a lady in the background wearing a scarf on her head.
-While the Mace Bearer and the two soldiers are wearing specifically designed headwear for their civic position indeed, everyone in the picture is wearing some form of head dress.
+The engraving also shows a turf cutter with a woman in the background wearing a scarf on her head.
+While the Mace Bearer and the two soldiers are wearing specifically designed headwear for their civic position, everyone in the picture is wearing some form of head dress.